 Prado is a full service restaurant located in Balboa Park near the Japanese Friendship Garden.
 We like to stop here for a late lunch (and an afternoon cocktail).
 There are tables outside with a lovely view.
-If those tables have a wait find a spot on the smaller couches and coffee tables available first come first served.
-This area allows you to order from a full drink and limited food menu.
+If those tables have a wait look for one of the smaller couches and coffee tables.
+This type of patio seating is available first come first served and allows you to order from a full drink with a limited food menu.

 Even More Things To Do At Balboa Park

-Balboa Park is also home to several impressive museums, but since we had been cooped up at home with Chicago winters we focused on outdoor venues.
+Balboa Park is also home to several impressive museums.
 Find out more about all of the available options at Balboa Park here.

 Watch The Sunset

 We stay at Tower 23 which allows us to watch the sunset from our room or right down on the beach with a very short walk.
 If you are not staying in Pacific Beach you can find free street parking scattered around or opt for a pay lot.
-After you watch the sunset, stop by JRDN for a stellar luxury meal or if you are looking for something more relaxed try La Perla or PB Ale House.
+After you watch the sunset, stop by JRDN for a stellar luxury meal or if you are looking for something more relaxed try La Perla, Taco Surf, Amplified Ale, or PB Ale House.

 Have A Beer

 Green Flash also has brewery tours multiple times a day.
 The cost of the 60-minute tour is reasonable ($6.50 per person in March 2018).
 Kids are welcome to attend the tour, but not allowed to do the tasting.
-I really wanted to do this tour, but I didn’t realize how popular it is.
-No tour openings were available during our trip.
-Learn from me and book in advance!
+The brewery tours are popular so make sure you book in advance.